chfoo/thenshim/README.md

 # Thenshim

-Thenshim is an adapter/shim for cross-target JavaScript-style ("thenable") promises.
+Thenshim is an adapter/shim for cross-target JavaScript-style ("thenable") promises for Haxe.
 On the JS target, it uses the native Promise object.
 On other targets, a fallback implementation is used.
 The fallback implementation is [Promises/A+](https://promisesaplus.com/) compliant.

 Thenshim is intended for applications or libraries that want to use JavaScript-style promises across targets.
 For more feature-rich asynchronous functionality, such as cancellation, consider using a different library.
 (You can search on [Haxelib](https://lib.haxe.org/) to find various libraries that best suit your project.)